digital-asset/docs.daml.com/docs/3.0.0/docs/daml-script/index.rst

 application scripting, to test automation logic and also for :ref:`ledger initialization <script-ledger-initialization>`.

-You can also use Daml Script interactively using :doc:`/daml-repl/index`.

 .. hint::

   Remember that you can access all the example code by running ``daml new script-example --template script-example``